aspose-words/Aspose.Words-API-References/english/net/aspose.words.layout/revisionoptions/revisedpropertiescolor/_index.md

 ---
 title: RevisionOptions.RevisedPropertiesColor
 second_title: Aspose.Words for .NET API Reference
 description: RevisionOptions property.
-Allows to specify the color to be used for content with changes of formatting properties FormatChange Default value is NoHighlight in C#
+Allows to specify the color to be used for content with changes of formatting properties FormatChange Default value is NoHighlight in C#.
 type: docs
 weight: 110
 url: /net/aspose.words.layout/revisionoptions/revisedpropertiescolor/